 Throughout the annals of history, humanity has been intrigued by the biological and mystical role of mushrooms.

 Mycologists — biologists who have devoted their expertise to fungi and its genetic and biochemical makeup, as well as its implications in food and medicine — refer to the mushroom as Mother Nature’s apex decomposer.
 Without this unique organism, we would be swimming in debris.
-From tiny pine needles to the trees from which they fall, mushrooms are responsible for breaking down organic matter.
+From tiny pine needles to the trees from which they fall, mushrooms are responsible for breaking down organic matter and are a natural part of the process as trees decompose.

 To be clear, mushrooms and fungi are not the same though they are often used interchangeably.
 A mushroom is the “fruit” or cap on top of a stem whereas the fungi is the entire organism including the mycelium (roots) and mushroom.
+Mushroom growth that arises from environmental factors, such as light and temperature, results in these fruiting bodies.
 Moreover, not all fungi produce mushrooms.

 Take Giovanni Francesco Barbieri’s “The Greengrocer,” a Baroque still-life from the early 17th century.
 The oil painting comes from a private collection based in Vignola, an Italian agricultural city of Modena, and depicts a woman selling mushrooms and other sundries.